Cyber security is one of the most talked about subjects in the technology field.

 When selecting a password, do not use any personal information!
 Using personal information can lead to hackers knowing the answers to your security questions.

 Using the same password for multiple logins will cause a bigger issue than you may think.
 Having the same password for your banking, company sites, or even for your email will allow hackers to get into multiple accounts rather than just the one they got into.

 Having different passwords will increase your cyber security to allow your data to be protected.
 It seems hard at first, but having that variety will allow not only your companies information to stay safe, but your own personal data will continue to stay protected.

 Using A Password Manager

 Having this will alleviate having to write your passwords down on a piece of paper.
-Writing your passwords on paper or even putting them on a Word/Google document will create an easier passage for hackers to get into your information.
+Writing your passwords on paper or even putting them on a Word/Google document will create an easier passage for hackers to get into your information and cause malicious attacks.

 Updating Your Antivirus